 As an orchestral player, Heather has performed as concertmaster of Eastman Philharmonia and the San Francisco Conservatory Orchestra as well as the Brainerd Chamber Orchestra and Minnesota All-State Orchestra.
 Heather's love for travel and music has taken her on tour to Europe to play with the American Institute of Musical Studies in Graz, Austria (AIMS) and to South America with the Youth Orchestra of the Americas (YOA).
 Other music festivals include the Oregon Coast Music Festival of Coos Bay, Mendocino Music Festival, Interharmony as a student of Professor Lynn Blakeslee of Eastman, and Madeline Island Music Camp.
 Heather has performed with the Reno Philharmonic and holds a spot on the substitute list for the Oregon Symphony.

 In addition to performing, Heather is an active and passionate educator.
-Under the mentorship of Grant Wilcox, Director of Orchestras and Community Education in Brainerd, Minnesota, Heather began her own private studio during middle school and has continued to teach through high school, college and beyond.
-Heather spent time as a classroom violin teacher for second through fifth grade students at the Beach School in Portland, a dual immersion school of Spanish and English and at Presidio Middle School and Starr King Elementary in San Francisco.
+Under the mentorship of Grant Wilcox, Director of Orchestras and Community Education in Brainerd, Minnesota, Heather began her own private studio during middle school and continued to teach through high school, college and beyond.
+Heather spent time as a classroom violin teacher for second through fifth grade students at the Beach School in Portland, a dual immersion school teaching in Spanish and English and at Presidio Middle School and Starr King Elementary in San Francisco.

 Aside from playing the violin, Heather is an avid swimmer and loves swimming the butterfly across the lakes of Minnesota or the San Francisco Bay (in a wetsuit, of course!)
 A lover of activity and the outdoors, Heather enjoys cross country skiing and the hot cocoa that follows a good ski.
 Heather currently resides in Portland, Oregon and travels back to the Bay Area whenever possible.
 Her principle violin teachers include Axel Strauss, Juliana Athayde, Frank Huang and Lynn Blakeslee.